 The Ring Road has this name for a reason, because it is shaped like a ring around Iceland.

 Considered one of the best road trips in the world, the Ring Road in Iceland offers a vast variety of breathtaking nature and landscapes that will make this trip an adventure of a lifetime.
-This itinerary has all the details based on my 10 day Ring Road trip in Iceland, journeying the entire country.
+This itinerary has all the details of my 10 day Self-Drive Ring Road trip in Iceland, journeying the entire country.

-Like everyone else, I flew to Reykjavik and started my driving from there.
+Like everyone else, I flew to Reykjavik and started my drive from there.
 I can say that 10 days was enough to see and do so much, and explore Iceland at a nice relaxed pace.
 To start your travel plan, the first step is to decide how many days you have and plan your trip by calculating the distance and total driving hours.
-I am giving you all the information you need for your trip be the best and well planned.
+I am giving you all the information you need for your trip to be the best and well planned.
 A self-drive of the Ring Road is an adventure of a lifetime!

 Now, sit back, grab a coffee and enjoy the reading – let me know by the end how your plans go!